OpenSlot: Mixed Open-Set Recognition with Object-Centric Learning

-Handling this mixed problem necessitates OSR models to recognize all class objects within the negative sample $\mathbf{x_{i}}$ and group them as known or unknown.
-Besides, detecting the super-label shift in images with multiple class semantics is crucial for extending OSR to multi-label scenarios; a larger label space implies more mixture scenarios, with distribution shifts potentially manifesting anywhere.
-This capability directly benefits real-world applications, such as autonomous driving, species discovery, medical imaging analysis~\cite{medical}, and defect detection~\cite{Anomaly_Detection} in manufacturing processes.
+Handling this mixed problem requires OSR models to recognize all class objects within the negative sample $\mathbf{x_{i}}$ and classify them as known or unknown.
+Furthermore, detecting the super-label shift in images with multiple class semantics is crucial for extending OSR to multi-label scenarios; a larger label space implies more mixed scenarios, with distribution shifts potentially manifesting anywhere.
+This capability is directly beneficial for real-world applications, such as autonomous driving, species discovery, medical imaging analysis~\cite{medical}, and defect detection~\cite{Anomaly_Detection} in manufacturing processes.

-Intuitively, classifying an image with multiple semantics can be significantly influenced by the known class objects.
-One potential solution is to use pre-trained dense predictors, e.g., object detecter~\cite{faster_rcnn} and segmentation methods~\cite{opengan}, to exhaustively classify each object proposal and pixel for precise identification.
-However, this approach needs more label information in training and can be computationally expensive (compared in Sec. \ref{sec:osod}).
-Besides, their OSR performance relies heavily on dense predictors, which suffer from domain shifts~\cite{detection_shift}.
-These challenges motivate us to develop a classification model to obtain generalizable representations of diverse semantics within images and learn clear decision boundaries among different category groups to perceive label shifts.
+Intuitively, classifying an image with multiple semantics can be influenced by the presence of known class objects.
+One potential solution is to leverage pre-trained dense predictors, such as object detectors~\cite{faster_rcnn} and segmentation methods~\cite{opengan}, to implement open-set object detection~\cite{osod_2,OSOD_3} and open-set image segmentation~\cite{open_seg}, classifying each object proposal and pixel for more accurate known/unknown identification.
+However, these dense approaches require extensive labeled data, are computationally expensive (as discussed in Sec. \ref{sec:osod}), and are sensitive to domain shifts~\cite{detection_shift}.